hasufell/docker-gentoo-darcsden/README.md

 ## Configuration

-If you don't use the front proxy, then you can just mount in your own `/home/darcsden/darcsden.conf` or add it to the build, but that's for advanced usage.
+If you don't use the front proxy or have otherwise very specific configuration needs, then you can just mount in your own `/home/darcsden/darcsden.conf` or add it to the build, but that's for advanced usage.

-The defaults are as follows (does not include [all available options](http://hub.darcs.net/simon/darcsden/browse/README.md)):
+The defaults should be fine and are as follows (does not include [all available options](http://hub.darcs.net/simon/darcsden/browse/README.md)):
 ```sh
 homeDir = /home/darcsden
 accessLog = /var/log/darcsden/access.log